lambdaclass/concrete/docs/PREDICTABLE_BOUNDARIES.md

 modular arithmetic is the explicit `wrapping_*`; clamping is `saturating_*`.
 This narrows the proof-vs-runtime integer gap: a proof over unbounded integers and the checked runtime can only disagree by the runtime *aborting* — never by silently producing a wrong (wrapped) value.
-(Division/shift-overflow checks are the remaining ROADMAP #10 Stage 2.4/2.5 items.)
+Division/modulo zero and signed `MIN / -1`, invalid shifts, and checked negation follow the same defined trap policy.
 See ARITHMETIC_POLICY.md and PROOF_SEMANTICS_BOUNDARY.md.

 ---